freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-28.md

     testString: assert( document.querySelectorAll('figure').length === 2 );
   - text: Your `ol` element should have a closing tag.
 Closing tags have a `/` just after the `<` character.
     testString: assert( code.match(/<\/figure>/g).length === 2 );
-  - text: There should be a `figure` element right above the `main` element's closing tag.
+  - text: There should be a `figure` element right above the last `section` element's closing tag.
     testString: assert( $('main > section')[1].lastElementChild.nodeName === 'FIGURE' );
   - text: The Cats `img` element should be nested in the `figure` element.
     testString: const catsImg = document.querySelectorAll('figure > img')[1]; assert( catsImg && catsImg.getAttribute('src').toLowerCase() === 'https://bit.ly/fcc-cats');